-Model potential AMT from ISO exercises. many inputs may require manual entry depending on your situation.
+Model potential AMT from ISO exercises — many inputs may require manual entry depending on your situation.

 AMT is genuinely complex and depends on your full tax return.
-This tool shows the ISO spread (the AMT preference) and an optional rough estimate from rates you enter. it is not a Form 6251 calculation or tax advice.
+This tool shows the ISO spread (the AMT preference) and an optional rough estimate from rates you enter.
+It is not a Form 6251 calculation or tax advice.

 We do not pre-fill personal financial values.
 Estimates appear only after you enter your own numbers.